RCgmbh/PiLot/docs/ap.md

 ```
 No we configure hostapd to set up an access point called "pilot" with the password "SECRET1234" (you will of course enter something more reasonable!), and using the onboard wlan adapter we named wlxOnboardWiFi.

 **Note** I did have issues with this setup on a Raspberry Pi 3.
 The internet access did not work for clients connected to the access point.
-Switching the inferfaces (using the external wireless network device for the access point) fixed this - no idea why.
+Switching the inferfaces (using the USB Wi-Fi dongle for the access point) fixed this - no idea why.
 So if you run into this issue, just switch the interface names (wlxOnboardWiFi and wlxCrypticSth123) in the following steps.
 ```
 sudo nano /etc/hostapd/hostapd.conf
 ```